go-acme/lego/docs/content/usage/cli/examples.md

 (lego will infer the domains to be validated based on the contents of the CSR, so make sure the CSR's Common Name and optional SubjectAltNames are set correctly.)

-### Obtail a certificate of type rsa instead of the default ec keys
+### Obtain a certificate of type rsa instead of the default ec keys

 Elliptic curve keys are not supported by old systems, so you want to fall back on rsa: